Diiicode/codecademy.com/C_Variables/README.md

 Variables can be initialized at declaration or assigned later.

 int a = 10;        // declaration + initialization
-int b;             // declaration b = 20;            // assignment
+int b;             // declaration only b = 20;            // assignment later

-int x = 1, y = 2, z = 3;  // multiple in one line (use judiciously)
+int x = 1, y = 2, z = 3;  // multiple declarations (use judiciously)

-Heads-up: Local variables are not automatically initialized in C. Using an uninitialized variable is undefined behavior.
+Heads-up: Local variables are not auto-initialized in C. Using an uninitialized variable is undefined behavior.

 🔀 Casting (Type Conversion)

-C performs implicit conversions in expressions and supports explicit casts.
+C does implicit conversions in expressions and supports explicit casts.

 Implicit

-double d = 5;        // int 5 is implicitly converted to double 5.0
+double d = 5;        // int 5 implicitly becomes 5.0

 Explicit